bcen/ci-dispatcher/README.md

 $config['debug'] = true;
 ```

 `debug`:
 Whether to show or hide debug information.
-    Set to `true` to show exception.
-    Set to `false` to return error 404 response when stuff gone wrong.
+Set `true` to show exception, `false` to return error 404 response when stuff gone wrong.

 `middlewares`:
 An array of middleware class(es) to be processed before/after dispatch.
 When specifying the middlewares, it can be a fully qualified class name if it is autoloaded, otherwise
 the class must live under `application/middlewares/` in order for CI-Dispatcher to load it (Note: naming convention applies).

 ##### dependencies.php #####

 This configuration file is used for `DIContainer` to load dependencies and inject them
 into Middlewares, DispatchableController and DispatchableResource's constructor.

-`DIContainer` is a copy cat of [`Pimple`](http://pimple.sensiolabs.org/).
+Note: `DIContainer` is a copy cat of [`Pimple`](http://pimple.sensiolabs.org/).

 ```php
 <?php